michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 some packets to learn or experiment with.
 [Ostinato](https://ostinato.org/) is open source, free as in beer if you build it yourself, or affordably available as pre-built binaries.

+Sometimes all you need a barebones RTP stream for a quick test.
+VLC can stream files over RTP.
+Choose your source file, enter your multicast address, set your media configuration, and your stream is going.
+Use VLC, or another program to receive the stream on another device.

 :::